-Over the last few months I have been very busy of "Open Government", that is, of that new model of Directors (strongly backed by President Obama and is rapidly spreading in many other countries) according to which, according to the definition given by 'friend Gigi Cogo , bodies "must be open and available to facilitate effective action and ensure public control on 'work."
+Over the past few months I have dealt with a lot of "Open Government", and that is the new model of Directors (strongly backed by President Obama and is rapidly spreading in many other countries) under which, according to the definition given by 'friend Gigi Cogo , Entities "must be open and available to facilitate effective action and ensure public control on 'work."

-In particular, I tried to deal with the legal problems related to the adoption of the Open model in our country ( here has published an interview with me on " by Italian Open Date "and the theme will also speak to FORUMPA the interesting conference " Innovation without permission.
-Prospects and challenges of government 2.0 "), it is not a mystery, in fact, that Italy is one of the few Western nations in which philosophy has not yet made inroads Open and regulatory profiles (copyright, privacy and transparency) are likely to become a serious obstacle to the practical implementation of these new policies.
-It is a cultural closure, even before organizational and normative, it is not a case, for example, that the "Open Government" Wikipedia is not translated into Italian and that there is no site in which you discuss with our national system of regular these issues.
+In particular, I tried to deal with the legal issues related to the adoption of the Open model in our country ( here is an interview I published on " via Italian Open Date "and the theme will also speak to FORUMPA the interesting conference " Innovation without permission.
+Prospects and challenges of government 2.0 "), it is not a mystery, in fact, that Italy is one of the few Western nations in which philosophy has not yet made inroads Open and profiles of legislation (copyright, privacy and transparency) are likely to become a serious obstacle to the practical implementation of these new policies.
+It is a closed cultural, organizational and even before legislation, it is not a case, for example, that the "Open Government" Wikipedia is not translated into Italian and that there is nothing in our national website which we discuss in a systematic these issues.